Talbia/react/REACT_BASICS.md

 - The high pace of development
 - Poor Documentation
+> React technologies update and accelerate so fast that there's no time for proper documentation
 - View part
 > Covers only the UI layers of the app